Documentation menu

 Step 3: Spot new patterns

-Patterns marked New appeared for the first time within the last 24 hours.
+Patterns marked New appeared for the first time within the last hour.
 A new pattern is almost always worth a look — it means a message shape your system had never produced before just showed up.

 Tip: After a deploy, check the Patterns page for new patterns.
 A new error pattern appearing right after a release is a signal worth investigating.